Over the past few years, employee advocacy has emerged as a powerful marketing and sales strategy.

 6. Earned Media Value

-Earned media value is how much it would have cost for this reach and engagement on social media if you paid for advertising.
+Earned media value refers to how much it would have cost for your reach and engagement on social media if you paid for advertising.

 Use the free ROI calculator to get an idea of how much an employee advocacy program could save you.
 Simply enter how many employees your company has, the percentage that would be joining your program, and your average cost per click.
 Then instantly see the estimated impact an advocacy program would have for your organization.